 Costco

-An example of a machine I would personally buy at Costco is this HP computer.
+An example of a machine I would buy at Costco is this HP computer.

 Amazing deal. $799 gets you a machine that would make any gamer kid jealous.
-Nothing will slow this thing down and we know that all event professionals like to have 27 internet tabs, 300 emails, and 15 excel spreadsheets open at the same time and I know that your desktop is loaded with 500 files, programs, and pictures… This is the computer you need to do all that without the poor machine having a stroke.
+Nothing will slow this thing down, and we know that all event professionals like to have 27 internet tabs, 300 emails, and 15 Excel spreadsheets open at the same time, and I know that your desktop is loaded with 500 files, programs, and pictures… You need This computer to do all that without the poor machine having a stroke.

 Micro Center